asunapg/scarval/docs/How-to-deploy.md

 #### Generate a termination schedule

-You can manually invoke Chaos Monkey to generate a schedule file.
+You can manually invoke scarval to generate a schedule file.
 When testing, you may want to specify `--no-record-schedule` so the schedule doesn't get written to the database.

-If you have many apps and you don't want to sit there while Chaos Monkey generates a complete schedule, you can limit the number of apps  using the `--max-apps=<number>`.
+If you have many apps and you don't want to sit there while scarval generates a complete schedule, you can limit the number of apps  using the `--max-apps=<number>`.
 For example: